PrismLibrary/Prism-Documentation/docs/plugins/popups.md

 ## Showing the Dialog

-Use Prism’s `IDialogService` to display the dialog from a view model:
+Use Prism's `IDialogService` to display the dialog from a view model:
 ```csharp
 public class MyViewModel
 {